 In addition to the meetings and volunteer opportunities, students may receive trophies based on skills from beginner to advanced, at the annual June Academy Conference in Salemburg, NC.

-For more information on the Law Enforcement Explorers Club, and how to sign up, contact Officer Sarah McDowell at (252) 449-5337.
+For more information on the Law Enforcement Explorers Club, and how to sign up, contact Officer Jody Lewis at the Police Department at (252) 449-5337.